NovaMods/nova-renderer/README.md

   </a>
 </p>

+# This project is in the early stages of development, it is not working in Minecraft yet.

 ## Purpose

 We set out to make a completely new renderer for Minecraft aimed at giving more control and vastly better tooling to shaderpack developers.